calherries/callumherries.com/src/callumherries/posts/2020-10-13-piping-python.md

 # Piping Python

 Today I was writing some Python code where I needed to pipe data through a sequence of steps.
-In R you could do this very easily with the pipe operator `%>%`, and in Clojure with the threading macro `->`.
+You can do this in R with the pipe operator `%>%`, and in Clojure with the threading macro `->` but python only has plain old function calls.
 Luckily I came across [pipetools](https://github.com/0101/pipetools), a library that adds this functionality in Python.

 Piping values through functions is best suited to problems where: